 A History of Horse Sport

 Equestrian sport – where did it all start?

 Modern day horse sport is one of the most popular sports enjoyed across the world and, in every discipline, the heritage is rich and its practices are steeped in tradition.
-When considering the origins of equestrian sport, it’s possible to trace a line of progression in common riding-related customs throughout the centuries, many of which are still applied to the sport today.
+When considering the origins and history of horse sport, it’s possible to trace a line of progression in common riding-related customs throughout the centuries, many of which are still applied to the sport today.

 They’re customs now, but where did they come from?

 Many riding customs we now adopt were first applied to military practices for the safety and practicality of mounted troops.
 For example, traditionally a soldier’s sword would be carried in a scabbard on the left-hand side of his body, leading riders to mount from the left and carry the bight of the reins on the right-hand side.
 The horse’s mane would also lay to the right to ensure it wasn’t caught when a solider drew or sheathed his weapon.
 The sword may have been left in the hands of the soldier, but his basic practices have been carried forward to modern day equestrian sport.

 Where did dressage start?

 Practicality can also be credited with the evolution of classic dressage.
 Athenian general, historian and author Xenophon observed the natural movements (collection, pirouettes and lateral motion) of horses as they moved freely in a herd.
 After his findings were documented in a book titled On Horsemanship in around 360 BC, it was decided that these evasive manoeuvres could provide a distinct advantage on the battlefield if it was possible to train the cavalry horses.
 Later, the ability to carry out such manoeuvres was developed into a sport by civilians, who retained the focus on the classical principles of lightness and impulsion.